svinniks/pl-log/README.md

 Each log message must be supplemented with a numeric __log level__, which denotes severity (importance) of the message.
 PL-LOG supports up to 600 log levels expressed in positive integers ranged from 1 to 600.
 There are five predefined log levels ```DEBUG = 100```, ```INFO = 200```, ```WARNING = 300```, ```ERROR = 400``` and ```FATAL = 500```.

-Users can set __theshold log level__ on the __system__, __session__ and __handler__ level to control how many messages are getting handled (persisted).
+Users can set __theshold log level__ on the __system__, __session__ and __handler__ level to control how many messages are getting handled.
 For example, if your code contains a lot of ```DEBUG``` level messages, you would not want to always store them all in the log table to save disk space and to increase performance.
 In that case ```INFO``` can be set as the threshold value for the whole system so that only messages with level 200 or more would get "noticed" and handled.
-However, if the system starts to behave incorrectly, operators can instantly swith the threshold to ```ALL = 0``` and start observing the log table while trying to reproduce the invalid behavior.
+At any time threshold can instantly be decreased to ```ALL = 0``` to allow the finest detail log messages to be persisted.

 Threshold log level for each message handler gets calculated as ```COALESCE(handler_log_level, session_log_level, system_log_level)``` which means that the session level overrides the system one and the handler level overrides both the session and the system level thresholds.
-If all three threshold levels are ```NULL```, then messages __won't be handled__ at all.
+If all three threshold levels are ```NULL```, then messages __won't get handled__ at all.

 ## Message handlers

-By default, PL-LOG only provides the API to issue log messages of different levels.
-These messages, however, are not stored or displayed anywhere.
-To persist or show messages, PL-LOG must be configured to include one or more __message handlers__.
-Handlers may store messages in a table, file system, alert log or a trace file, output them to ```DBMS_OUTPUT``` or send via e-mail.
+By default, PL-LOG only provides API which can be used to instrument PL/SQL code.
+Log messages, however, are not stored or displayed anywhere.
+To save or display messages, one or more __message handlers__ must be registered in PL-LOG.
+Handlers may store messages in a table, file, alert log, write them to ```DBMS_OUTPUT``` or send via e-mail.
 It is possible to develop custom message handlers and plug them into PL-LOG without recompiling framework's source code.

 Message handler API is implemented via the abstract object type ```T_LOG_MESSAGE_HANDLER```: